Droogans/mysql_tutorial/getting_started/using_git.md

     04:04 ~/mysql_tutorial (master)$ cat ./problems/first_problem.txt

 Once you've got an answer, use a text editor to write a response.
+We'll use Nano, because it's pretty similar to a lot of "normal" text editors, like Notepad.

     04:04 ~/mysql_tutorial $ nano ./solutions/first_solution.txt